t-geindre/golem/README.md

 The `//go:generate golem position.go` comment  will generate a `position_golem.go` file containing the required code to retrieve components from entities.

-Each time a new entity is created, the following command must be run:
+Each time a new component is created, the following command must be run:

 ```bash
 $ go generate ./...